 - Alyssa Kleinman urges marketers to ensure brand consistency by using colors, fonts, and messages that echo the brand’s values and feelings.

 - Billie Kay Asmus says that if you don’t show customers that you care, you’re not going to garner their trust.

 - Mallory Blumer’s biggest brand strategy advice consists of authentic storytelling through tales and case studies that have been proven to build brand loyalty.

 “Leverage news events,” recommends Lisa Dreher.
 Link your company to something newsworthy, and your brand is likely to stand out from the crowd.

 - Arthur Alvarez says that nothing resonates with people like a story that is capable of imprinting a brand on the mind.
 “We avoid using sales speak,” he adds.

 - Lee Watts is all about “creating thought leadership via published media.”
 To accomplish that goal, marketers should figure out key issues clients are facing and use that information to further their brand.

-- Christopher Long believes the landmark 2017 Edelman study that revealed that “51-percent of people believe brands can do more to solve social ills than government.”
-In short: promote social good and your brand comes off like a hero.
+- Christopher Long believes the landmark 2017 Edelman study revealed that “51-percent of people believe brands can do more to solve social ills than the government.”
+In short: promote social good, and your brand comes off like a hero.

-Anand stresses that product review videos “are the rage on YouTube” because potential customers get to see how something they want actually works.
+Anand stresses that product review videos “are the rage on YouTube” because potential customers get to see how something won’t actually work.
 This experience has been proven to increase the connection between shopper and brand.
 Experiential videos that appear to have been shot in someone’s kitchen can be the most powerful because viewers can relate to the location.

 What are the two most important roles social media plays?
 Serving as an “amplification chamber” that pushes your brand into the stratosphere and as a platform from which a campaign can spring successfully.